Mississippi Forestry Consulting FAQs

 Why is it beneficial to hire a consulting forester rather than sell timber myself?

 A forestry consultant – like those at Southeast Forestlands – will make sure that your timber is sold at the best price, on the best terms, and with minimal risk to your land.
-We protect you from what occurs without expertise on your side: low offers and contracts that can result in long-term property damage.
+We protect you from what happens without your expertise: low offers and contracts that can result in long-term property damage.

 How do I ensure sustainable harvesting for my timberland?

 Applying a comprehensive forestry management plan is vital to ensure that your timberland harvest is sustainable.
-Southeast Forestlands incorporates best management practices (BMPs) to protect the water quality, soil health, and wildlife habitat during your harvest, while also allowing for profitable timber returns.
+Southeast Forestlands incorporates best management practices (BMPs) to protect water quality, soil health, and wildlife habitat during harvest, while also enabling profitable timber returns.

 Reforestation maintains the health and productivity of your land.
 After harvest or as a part of your forestry management plan, we replant trees to secure future timber income and support the health and productivity of your entire forest ecosystem.